April 2

 Misplaced Stainless Steel

-Stainless steel is almost electrically non-conductive; it has approximately 8% the conductivity of copper.
-Stainless steel that becomes part of a conducting circuit acts like a resistor.
+It is a little known fact that stainless steel is almost electrically non-conductive; it has approximately 8% the conductivity of copper.
+Because of this, if stainless steel becomes part of a conducting circuit it acts like a resistor.
 When you put current (amps) through a resistor, you generate heat.
 In high current circuits, if the high currents are sustained for any length of time, a single stainless steel washer in the wrong place can generate sufficient heat to cause nuisance blowing of fuses or, if the fuse does not blow, melt down fuse holders and even start a fire.

 ANL Fuses and Stainless Steel

 A common source of problems is the installation of ANL and other high current fuses with stainless steel mounting posts, nuts, and washers.
 The fuse holders are frequently mounted horizontally.
-The boat builder builds the boat without the fuses, and at the end of the project, the fuses are installed.
+The boat builder builds the boat without the fuses.
+At the end of the project, the fuses are installed.
 The conductors are already in place.
-The fuse goes on top of the conductor terminals.
+The fuse goes in on top of the conductor terminals.
 To hold things together, there's typically a lock washer, a flat washer, and a nut.

 The fuse holder may be in a difficult-to-access space with poor light.
 When the fuse is slid into place, the installer does not notice that one of the washers has dropped down and is now between the fuse and the conductor terminal.
 An unintended resistor has been put in the circuit!